 We launched with a free screening of The Artist, kindly facilitated by a grant from Bromley Arts Council, on 26 September 2012.
 The main film was preceded by a Buster Keaton short film, Backstage, accompanied live by Laurence Panter on the grand piano.
 Over 330 people attended and we haven’t looked back since.

-We are informally associated with, but not administered or funded by, Langley Park School for Boys and are very grateful indeed for the support and encouragement of many members of the School community and for our close association with the School.
+We are informally associated with, but not administered or funded by, Langley Park School for Boys and are very grateful indeed for the support and encouragement provided by many members of the School community and for our close association with the School.
 We pay venue/ equipment/ duty manager hire to Langley Park Centre for the Performing Arts for all of our events.

 Our surplus funds go to further FILMBOX aims as well as occasionally to national and local charities, including LPSB.
 We have a committee, a constitution, are registered with HMRC and our accounts are independently verified.
 We also pay licences to screen our films, to film distribution companies, such as Filmbank Distribution and MPLC, and abide by BBFC classification.